vipineth/rareskills-blog/transparent-upgradeable-proxy/transparent-upgradeable-proxy.md

 ### Parentmost contract: Proxy.sol

 The base contract is [Proxy.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/proxy/Proxy.sol).
 Given an implementation address, it sends a delegatecall to the implementation.
-The `_implementation()` function is not implemented in `Proxy` — it is overriden and implemented by its child `ERC1967Proxy` which will make it return the relevant storage slot.
+The `_implementation()` function is not implemented in `Proxy` — it is overridden and implemented by its child `ERC1967Proxy` which will make it return the relevant storage slot.

 ```solidity
 abstract contract Proxy {